laravel-streams/streams.dev/docs/introduction.md

 The Streams platform is a new bread of CMS.
 We call it a (DMS) data management system.
 Streams is abstracted into a few core packages so you can choose your own adventure and keep your project tight.

-Before you get started, please take a moment to review our project's principles

 ## Principle Concerns

-The Streams platform focuses on these main areas of application development.
+The Streams platform focuses on these fundamental areas of application development.

 - [Data Modeling](streams)
 - [Laravel Enhancement](core)